020monkey/LARRYCHATTER/README.md

 ### Note - Don't forget to change the Encryption keys!

 ## To Do:
-- [ ] Integrate Twitter Handle Generation Algorithm
+- [ ] Integrate Twitter Handle Generation Algorithm(Look at generateHandle.py)
 - [ ] Integrate basic AV Evasion Routines
 - [ ] Modify the 'recon' module to add more features
 - [ ] Integrate more advanced modules